Original blog post here.

 Seen here in a 1200% real and factual, genuine 1797 woodcut — as real and factual as the Ropex watch on my wrist.

 That was a joke.
 Now, I can’t say with certainty that there never was an Aloysius von Horrible (pronounced, of course, like “horrib-leh”), but if there was, he wasn’t that guy.

 Also, I’m wearing a Fitbit on my wrist…

 What Horrible Histories actually is is a history of the world — though one with a not insubstantial Britain-centric point of view (it is a British series) that basically plays up the horrible aspects of said history: the wars, the political intrigue, the crazy Emperors declaring war on the ocean, the murders, the assassinations, the discredited medical theories, the weird food.

 Basically all the things that make the horribleness of history fun(!) for kids.

 Hence, the name of the series.

-And, honestly, things like “Even the heroes were jerks”, “The things we take for granted didn’t always exist”, “War is terrible”, and “The past was generally awful, be happy it’s over” aren’t terrible lessons for kids to learn.
+Of course, things like “Even the heroes were jerks”, “The things we take for granted didn’t always exist”, “War is terrible”, and “The past was generally awful, be happy it’s over” aren’t terrible lessons for kids to learn.

 And it’s got one heck of a theme song:

 Copyright 2021 J.B.
-Norman
+Norman.
+Revised and updated 2023.